-Emergency braking is necessary to put the car in place when parked on an up or downhill slope.
-This will give a stronger hold to your car and keep it from rolling away.
+Emergency braking is necessary to keep the vehicle from rolling when parked on an up or downhill slope.

 The good news is you can actually do an emergency brake repair on your own if yours is already bad.
-Here’s how to change emergency brake cables:
+Note, however, that changing the cables can require mechanical savvy, and it can be a difficult job, so be careful not to get in over your head.

 Aside from wearing protective gear such as safety glasses and gloves, you will need the following tools during repair: